Lost-Outpost/outlander/README.md

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Septimus Github](https://github.com/Guitarninja2/thepath/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Github Issues](https://github.com/Guitarninja2/thepath/issues).
 Please provide as much info as you can (screenshots are great).

 Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg).